Header Image

 Staying active, not leaning back and not being distracted from fighting the stressor by pleasant pleasures and thus continuing the fight against the stressor is the stress benefit of dysphoria during inactivity.

 Persistent rumination can result from the same mechanism.
 Increased rumination is functional as long as constructive solutions are sought.
-Brooding also becomes dysfunctional at a certain level, e.g. if you only think in circles and miss out on the necessary sleep.
+Brooding also becomes dysfunctional above a certain level, e.g. if you only think in circles and miss out on the necessary sleep.

 If a person’s mood deteriorates whenever they become passive, this will encourage them (usually unconsciously, but very effectively) to become and remain active.
 Increased activity generally increases the likelihood of survival.